-is an introductory programming course designed specifically for system
+This is an introductory programming course designed specifically for

-an introduction to fundamental programming principles the students will
+Following an introduction to fundamental programming principles the

-write software to automate deployment and configuration tasks over a
+students will write software to automate deployment and configuration

 Learning Outcomes